Marquinhos Pedroso: Botev Plovdiv

 Pedroso signed with Bulgarian side, Botev Plovdiv in July 2020.
 He made his debut on 9 August 2020, in a 2–0 win over Lokomotiv Plovdiv.

 Viitorul Constanța

 On 4 March 2021, Pedroso joined Liga I side, Viitorul Constanța.

 Liepāja

 In July 2021, he joined Virslīga club Liepāja.

 Mioveni

 On 2 February 2023, Pedroso joined Romanian Liga I side Mioveni.

+Later career

+On 31 July 2023, Pedroso returned to Brazil after seven years, signing for Série B side Vila Nova.
+On 7 December, after featuring in only four matches, he moved to Portuguesa for the 2024 Campeonato Paulista, where he was also rarely used.

 Personal life

-He is a dual citizen of Brazil and Italy.
+Pedroso is a dual citizen of Brazil and Italy.